 from the PMF Program:

-- Attend a minimum of 160 hours of formal training (80 hours per
+- Attend a minimum of 160 hours of formal interactive training

 - Complete at least one developmental assignment four to six

 - Create a performance plan and undergo an annual performance